dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 > A _call option_ gives the holder of the option the right to buy an asset by a certain date for a certain price.
 A _put option_ gives the holder the right to sell an asset by a certain date for a certain price.
 The date speciﬁed in the contract is known as the _expiration date_ or the _maturity date_.
 The price speciﬁed in the contract is known as the _exercise price_ or the _strike price_.
 >
 > Options can be either American or European, a distinction that has nothing to do with geographical location.
 American options can be exercised at any time up to the expiration date, whereas European options can be exercised only on the expiration date itself.
 Most of the options that are traded on exchanges are American.
-However, European options are generally easier to analyze than American options, and some of the properties of an American option are frequently deduced from those of its European counterpart.[^9]
+However, European options are generally easier to analyze than American options, and some of the properties of an American option are frequently deduced from those of its European counterpart.
+>
+> ...
+>
+> There are two sides to every option contract.
+On one side is the investor who has taken the long position (i.e., has bought the option).
+On the other side is the investor who has taken a short position (i.e., has sold or _written_ the option).
+The writer of an option receives cash up front, but has potential liabilities later.
+The writer’s proﬁt or loss is the reverse of that for the purchaser of the option.[^9]

+Options are traded for several underlying assets, which includes,

+- Stocks

+- Foreign Currency

+- Index (e.g. S&P 500, NASDAQ, Dow Jones)

+  Consider, for example, one _call contract_ on an index with a strike price of 980.
+If it is exercised when the value of the index is 992, the _writer_ of the contract pays the holder (992 - 980) 100 = $1,200.

+- Futures

+  When an exchange trades a particular futures contract, it often also trades American options on that contract.
+The life of a futures option normally ends a short period of time before the expiration of trading in the underlying futures contract.
+When a call option is exercised, the holder’s gain equals the excess of the futures price over the strike price.
+When a put option is exercised, the holder’s gain equals the excess of the strike price over the futures price.

 ### The Black–Scholes–Merton Model